hkdb/awesome-config/README.md

 - Removed battery widget
 - Added more powerline segments to replace battery widget and option to remove cpu and ram widgets/applets
+- Added plank to easily launch AppImages that dmenu can't seem to find
 - Removed auto-launch of apps that are specific to hkdb (Nextcloud, etc)

 ![screenshot](awesome-config-ss-v2.png)